Streaming PCA for Markovian Data: Introduction

-\textbf{Stochastic Optimization with Markovian Data} : In numerous applications such as Reinforcement Learning \cite{DBLP:journals/corr/abs-1806-02450, doan2020convergence} and Linear Dynamic Systems \cite{durmus2021stability, srikant2019finitetime, chen2020explicit}, a commonly-used approach for modeling data dependencies is to assume that a Markovian process produces the data and therefore there has been a lot of focus in statistics, optimization, and control theory to investigate and develop techniques for learning and modeling Markovian data.
-A class of methods has focused on establishing asymptotic bounds \cite{NIPS1996_e0040614, kushner2003applications, MOKKADEM1988309}. \cite{duchi2012ergodic} provided one of the first non-asymptotic analyses of stochastic gradient descent (SGD) methods for general convex functions with Markovian data.
-Since then, there has been extensive work on SGD algorithms for both convex and non-convex problems \cite{sun2018Markov, doan2020finitetime, dorfman2022adapting, even2023stochastic, ziemann2023learning, truong2022generalization}.
+\textbf{Stochastic Optimization with Markovian Data} : Markovian models are often considered in Reinforcement Learning and Linear Dynamic Systems\cite{DBLP:journals/corr/abs-1806-02450, doan2020convergence, durmus2021stability, srikant2019finitetime, chen2020explicit,NIPS1996_e0040614, kushner2003applications, MOKKADEM1988309}.
+There have been many notable nonasymptotic bounds for stochastic gradient descent (SGD) methods for general convex and nonconvex functions with Markovian data~\cite{duchi2012ergodic,sun2018Markov, doan2020finitetime, dorfman2022adapting, even2023stochastic, ziemann2023learning, truong2022generalization}.
 The convergence rates (sample complexities) obtained in these works apply to more general problems but do not exploit the matrix product structure inherent to Oja's algorithm.
 In this work, we develop novel techniques to show that a sharper analysis is possible for the PCA objective.
+The paper is organized as follows.
+Section~\ref{section:problem_setup} contains the problem setup and preliminaries about Markov Chains.
+Section~\ref{section:main_results} contains Theorem~\ref{theorem:oja_convergence_rate}.
+We present a sketch of the main technical tools in Section~\ref{sec:maintools}, intermediate theorems needed for the main theorem in Section~\ref{sec:intermed} and conclude with simulations in Section~\ref{section:experiments}.